tsstace/Bamazon/README.md

 ![Read](./Images/ProductList.PNG)

-The purchase prompt after an item number has been entered:
+The quantity prompt after an item number has been entered:

 ![Purchase Prompt](./Images/PurchasePrompt.PNG)

+The reprompt after an order has completed:

 ![Reprompt Purchase](./Images/Reprompt.PNG)